This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Don’t boil the noodles, just a gentle simmer; the milk will curdle and you’ll have a gross texture to your mac and cheese.
+• Don’t boil the noodles; just simmer them gently, or the milk will curdle, and your mac and cheese will have a gross texture.

 Nutrition